kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 ..
 TODO: RSM overview figure here with COST approach superimposed

 Notice how it is a *sequential* approach.
 RSM then is a tool the describes how we should run these sequential experiments.
 At the start of this :ref:`section on designed experiments <DOE-COST-approach>` we showed how sequential experimentation (COST) leads to sub-optimal solutions.
 Why are we advocating sequential experimentation now?
-The difference is of course that here we use sequential experiments by changing *multiple factors simultaneously*, and not changing one factor at a time.
+The difference is that here we use sequential experiments by changing *multiple factors simultaneously*, and not changing one factor at a time.

 .. rubric:: RSM concept for a single variable: COST approach